The Jezabels: Music videos

-Live performances and side projects
+Live performances

-The Jezabels state that they are predominantly a live act, and have played the indie circuit around Sydney since 2007.
-In 2009, they played at the Hopetoun Hotel and Annandale Hotel, to positive reviews.
-They toured nationally to promote the release of their EPs; in November 2009, they did an east coast tour to launch She's So Hard.
+The Jezabels have stated that they are predominantly a live act, and they have played around Sydney since 2007.
+In November 2009, they did an east coast tour to launch She's So Hard.
 In November and December 2010, they undertook a national tour after launching Dark Storm.

-The Jezabels have played the Australian festivals Big Day Out, Falls Festival, Pyramid Rock, Festival of the Sun, Playground Weekender, Come Together, Peats Ridge Festival, St Jerome's Laneway Festival, and Soundwave.
-In 2011 they played at Groovin' the Moo and Splendour in the Grass.
-In September 2011, they played in Hamburg's "Uebel & Gefährlich" at the Reeperbahn Festival.

-In 2012, they were part of the de-Affaire festival in Nijmegen and they also played at Melt! and Dockville in Germany and at Pukkelpop in Belgium.
+The band has performed at the Australian festivals Big Day Out, Falls Festival, Pyramid Rock, Festival of the Sun, Playground Weekender, Come Together, Peats Ridge Festival, St Jerome's Laneway Festival, and Soundwave.
+In 2011, they played at Groovin' the Moo and Splendour in the Grass.
+In 2012, they were part of the de-Affaire festival in Nijmegen, Netherlands, and they also played at Melt! and Dockville in Germany and at Pukkelpop in Belgium.

-The Jezabels supported Canada's Hey Rosetta! and Tegan & Sara on their Australian tours.
-In June 2010, they toured with Katie Noonan and The Captains, and also supported Regurgitator, Bluejuice, Dukes of Windsor, Van She, Sparkadia, Ghostwood, Cassette Kids, Damn Arms, and Josh Pyke.
-In February 2012, Pyke performed a cover of The Jezabels' "Endless Summer", featuring Elana Stone (The Rescue Ships), on Triple j's Like a Version.
+The Jezabels supported Canada's Hey Rosetta! and Tegan and Sara on their Australian tours.
+In June 2010, they toured with Katie Noonan and the Captains and also supported Regurgitator, Bluejuice, Dukes of Windsor, Van She, Sparkadia, Ghostwood, Cassette Kids, Damn Arms, and Josh Pyke.
+In February 2012, Pyke performed a cover of "Endless Summer", featuring Elana Stone (the Rescue Ships), on Triple j's Like a Version.
 In April 2012, Big Scary covered "Hurt Me" for Like a Version.
-In 2014 and 2016, The Jezabels played two sessions on that show, covering Journey's "Don't Stop Believin'" and "If You Go" by Sticky Fingers, as well as playing their own songs "Look of Love" and "Pleasure Drive".
+In 2014 and 2016, the Jezabels played two sessions on that show, covering Journey's "Don't Stop Believin'" and "If You Go" by Sticky Fingers, as well as playing their own songs "Look of Love" and "Pleasure Drive".

-In October 2010, they played a 13-date tour of North America and Canada as the supporting act for Two Hours Traffic, and returned to America for more shows in February and March 2011.
+In October 2010, they played a 13-date tour of North America and Canada as the supporting act for Two Hours Traffic.

-In March 2012, they toured the US with indie rock group Imagine Dragons.
-In July 2012, they joined Garbage on their UK tour for four nights, and played at T in the Park on the sixth of that month.
-In August 2012, they played Lollapalooza in Grant Park, Chicago, and appeared at Osheaga Music and Arts Festival 2012 in Montreal, Canada.
+In August 2012, they performed at Lollapalooza in Grant Park, Chicago, and appeared at the Osheaga Festival in Montreal, Canada.

-The band appeared as the special guests of Depeche Mode at the latter's performance as part of Depeche Mode's 'Delta Machine' world tour in the UK and Ireland in November 2013.
+The band appeared as special guests on Depeche Mode's Delta Machine world tour in the UK and Ireland in November 2013.

-In 2014, they played at the Glastonbury festival, at the Montreux Jazz Festival, at T in the Park, at Deichbrand, and at Splendour in the Grass.

-The band had to cancel their 2016 world tour shortly before Synthia was released, because Shannon needed immediate treatment at the Royal Hospital for Women in Sydney for an ovarian cancer that had been diagnosed three years before.
-It had been kept private by her and the other band members, because she did not want it to affect her life too much.